tfchurch/sumo-hakyll/pages/index.md

 high-school students as well as a number of teams from across the country and even across the world.

+This year SMT will take place on Saturday, February 15th.

 !!!smallbutton [More information »](/smt.html)

 $end$